Naked as Water

 Naked as Water, by Mario Azzopardi, is a book of poems written originally in Maltese.
-Note that Mario Azzopardi (born 1944) should not be confused with Mario Philip Azzopardi (who has made a career in film-making in Canada).
+Mario Azzopardi (born 1944) should not be confused with Mario Philip Azzopardi (who has made a career in film-making in Canada).
 The former Azzopardi is a poet, short story writer, university lecturer and cultural columnist and is the incumbent principal of the Malta Drama Centre.
 He made his first mark as a leading, radical poet in the nineteen-sixties.
 Naked as Water is a collection of verse by Mario Azzopardi, translated by Professor Grazio Falzon.

 Summary

 The poems in this collection have been arranged into five sections: